 USB devices can unknowingly infect company computers with ransomware and other malicious software.
 Disabling USB ports protects endpoints against rogue USB devices by proactively preventing the transmission of malicious files.

-AccessPatrol is a granular and easy-to-use software to block USB ports.
+AccessPatrol is a granular and easy-to-use software to disable USB ports in Windows 10, Windows 8, and Windows 7.
 It allows you to control access to USB devices and other peripherals based on users, computers, workgroups, and domain membership.

-To block USB devices with AccessPatrol you simply need to install the CurrentWare Console on the Manager’s computer, install the CurrentWare Client on the devices you would like to control, and return to the CurrentWare console to assign device permissions based on user, endpoint, or workgroup.
+To disable USB ports with AccessPatrol you simply need to install the CurrentWare Console on the Managerโs computer, install the CurrentWare Client on the computers that you would like to disable USB ports on, and return to the CurrentWare Console to assign USB device permissions based on user, endpoint, or workgroup.

-In addition to preventing the use of USB devices, AccessPatrol can block or limit the use of the following devices.
+In addition to disabling USB ports, the AccessPatrol endpoint security software can block or limit the use of the following peripheral devices.
 Endpoint device restrictions can be configured based on computer, user, or workgroup.

 Device Class | Devices | Access Permissions |